Marceline the Vampire Queen: Appearances

+In Adventure Time (20102018)

 Roughly a thousand years prior to the events of the series, Marceline was born to a demon lord, Hunson Abadeer (voiced by Martin Olson), and a human woman (voiced by Rebecca Sugar).
 Abadeer is the ruler of the Nightosphere—a Hellish dimension sustained by "chaotic evil"—and subsists on the souls of sentient beings.
 Following the Mushroom War (a mysterious war that ravaged the earth one thousand years prior to events of the series) and the death of her mother, Marceline was left abandoned on Earth and was found by Simon Petrikov—the name of the Ice King before he was overcome by the evil power of his crown.
 The two developed a caring relationship, although the crown took a toll on Simon's mental health, forcing him to leave Marceline alone.
 During this period in her life, she was reunited with her father, only to be disgusted by his cold and heartless ways.
 Although she attempted to tolerate his evil and selfish antics, she eventually severed all ties with Abadeer after she discovered him eating fries that she had made for herself.
 In the following years, Marceline roamed the land of Ooo and began killing vampires, who had taken over much of the land.
 Marceline soon discovered that, upon killing a vampire, she was able to acquire their unique abilities thanks to her demonic power to absorb souls.
 However, when she tried to fight the Vampire King, she was bitten and turned into a vampire herself.
 At some point, she began a romantic relationship with a magician named Ash.
 The two would move into the Tree Fort, but their relationship would come to an end when Ash sold Hambo to a witch.
 Presumably, around this time, Marceline befriended Princess Bubblegum, the leader of the Candy Kingdom; the two would often avoid official royal meetings and explore the Candy Kingdom's rock candy mining complex.
 Eventually, due largely to the mounting stress of running her kingdom, Bubblegum pushed Marceline away, leading to a rift between the two that lasted for a while.